Addressing Invasives

 • Clean your boats before bringing to the lake.

 • Avoid weedy coves!
-Your propeller captures and brings back plant fragments to your dock where they drop and root.
+Your propeller captures and brings back plant fragments to your dock where they drop and take root.

 The Most UNWanted!